skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 The 4 colored stones are gotten on the Conde Petie Mountain Path on Disc 2 as part of a minor optional side-quest.
 You can trade them in for a missable and unique Moonstone, or keep them as missable key items.
 The former lets you have all Moonstone and compete the side-quest, while the latter lets you keep 4 nice key items proving you could have completed it if you had wanted to.
 It's your choice!

 At the start of Disc 3 you'll control Vivi in Alexandria and will have the opportunity to play a racing mini-game against Hippaul.
-The Athlete Queen is your reward for getting him to Lv80, and can only be gotten then and there at the beginning of Disc 3.
+The Athlete Queen is your reward for getting him to Lv 80, and can only be gotten then and there at the beginning of Disc 3.

 A few story scenes later you'll have the chance to finally finish the Mr. Morrid's coffee side-quest which you began by picking up the missable Moccha Coffee at South Gate on Disc 1.
 The Kirman Coffee in Madain Sari cannot be missed permanently, but the other key items in the side-quest, the Burman Coffee, Mini-Brahne and Mayor's Key, are available only on Disc 3 in Dali.
 As with the colored stones, you can choose to complete the side-quest and get the Mini-Prima-Vista to appear in the Tantalus hideout, or keep the 3 coffees in your inventory forever.